Chriksz/web-dev-2023-t2g1/documentations/theme-park-examples.md

-## General analysis of theme park websties
+## General analysis of theme park Websites

 - Theme park websites are usually colorful, with lot of pictures.
 - The content typically focuses on selling tickets or other type services, and they advertise their different entertainments.